SENSUIKAN!

 2 February 1946:

 At 0700, the formation departs Eniwetok.
-The EURYALE tows the I-201 for the final leg of the voyage to Pearl.
+EURYALE tows I-201 for

 13 February 1946:

 Pearl Harbor.
-The formation arrives and dips their ensigns in salute as they pass Battleship Row and the sunken hulk of the USS ARIZONA (BB-39) on their way to the Submarine Base.
+The formation arrives and dips their ensigns in salute as they pass Battleship Row and the sunken hulk of USS ARIZONA (BB-39) on their way to the Submarine Base.

 Both Japanese submarines are placed in caretaker status with skeleton crews where they are studied.

-26 March 1946:
+26 March 1946: Submarine Officers Conference, Washington, DC:

 21 May 1946:

 Pacific Ocean, off the Hawaiian Islands.
-The I-203 is a target ship for operational tests of the Mark 9 torpedo exploder.
+I-203 is a target ship for operational tests of the Mark 9 torpedo exploder.
 At 1143, she is torpedoed and sunk by a Mark 18-2 electric torpedo fired by Cdr N. D. Gage's USS CAIMAN (SS-323) at 21-13N, 158-08W.

 Authors' Note: